Ethical, Legal, and Policy Best Practices

-Intellectual Property & Resource Sharing
+Intellectual Property and Resource Sharing

 Inventions and data arising from research using annotated biospecimens may have commercial value.
 As researchers and industry sponsors have sharply increased their demand for properly prepared and clinically annotated biospecimens, some institutions have begun to assert control over biospecimens, associated data, and research findings.
 The current variability in intellectual property (IP) policies at institutions hosting research and biospecimen resources may ultimately lead to problems in biospecimen and data access, timely and open publication, sharing of research findings, and establishment of new biospecimen resources.
 Sharing of research data obtained through use of biospecimens and associated research materials (e.g., derivatives) is essential for the advancement of science.
-Accordingly, research data and tools generated through the use of biospecimens should be shared in a timely manner and, to the greatest extent possible, in a manner consistent with applicable NIH sharing policies (for example, see http://sharing.nih.gov) .
+Accordingly, research data and tools generated through the use of biospecimens should be shared in a timely manner and, to the greatest extent possible, in a manner consistent with applicable NIH sharing policies.

 C.5.1.
 Material Transfer Agreements

-An agreement (e.g., MTA or contract) with terms consistent, as applicable, with the NIH Research Tools Policy, the NIH Data Sharing Policy, and other applicable NIH sharing policies should be used for the transfer of materials among academic, nonprofit, and/or industrial organizations (see Appendix 4 for a sample MTA) .
+An agreement (e.g., MTA or contract) with terms consistent, as applicable, with the NIH Research Tools Policy, the NIH Data Sharing Policy, and other applicable NIH sharing policies should be used for the transfer of materials among academic, nonprofit, and/or industrial organizations (see Appendix 4 for a sample MTA).
 Clinical protocols are not designed to document material transfers and are usually inappropriate for this purpose.
-Examples of agreements that capture the basic principles of the NIH policies above are the NIH Simple Letter of Agreement and the Uniform Biological Material Transfer Agreement.
+Examples of agreements that capture the basic principles of the NIH policies above are the NIH Simple Letter of Agreement and the Uniform Biological Material Transfer Agreement [119].
 However, these agreements are insufficient for the transfer of human specimens without appropriate modification.
 Desirable terms in an MTA for the transfer of biospecimens include the following:

 - Clear descriptions of the biospecimens and/or unmodified functional derivatives thereof (e.g., DNA and RNA) and identification of the institutions involved;